fzao/DYPOP/app/md/visu_text_1_en.md

 output: html_document
 ---

-> **The developed Bayesian model explained the wide variations in survival between studied river reaches by the environmental conditions.
-Three physical descriptors were particularly highlighted.**
-> **These three input data are to be indicated in the box on the left to obtain the results of the model on a given station: two descriptors of the thermal regime and the shelter availability.**
+> **The Bayesian model explains the wide variation in survival between river reaches in terms of environmental conditions.
+Three physical descriptors are particularly highlighted and should be indicated in the box on the left to obtain the results of the model for a given station: two descriptors of thermal regime, and shelter availability.**

-> **The definition and the calculation method of each of these three input data are accessible by clicking on their title in blue letters in the box on the left.**
+> **The definition and the calculation method for each of these three input data are accessible by clicking on their title in blue letters in the box on the left.**